 Organic Copenhagen: A night (and a day) stop-over

 If there is a European city where it's absolutely unnecessary to compromise on sustainability when travelling, this is most certainly the Danish capital.
 Even if you – like we on our train travel from Munich to Trondheim, on a one-night stop-over, with too little time for up-front research – are willing to take your usually organic diet with a grain of salt, relax!
-There are only three brands you have to remember: Irma when it comes to provisions and daily necessities, Emmerys for a coffee or lunch break and sandwiches, and the Guldsmeden Hotels for a comfortable night in style.
+It's as simple as keeping in mind the following three brands: Irma when it comes to provisions and daily necessities, Emmerys for a coffee or lunch break and sandwiches, and the Guldsmeden Hotels for a comfortable night in style.
 All these three chains have sufficient branches within the city that you always will find one.

 Where to stay

 As long as your budget isn't really tight, thread yourself with a luxury night in one of the owner-run Guldsmeden hotels.
 The rooms in these design hotels are all carefully designed in a way that makes you feel to have much more space at hand than you actually have: The huge canopy bed is separated from the sitting area with a wall, the bath rooms are all equipped with both, (a small) bathtub, shower and sink, and since everything is decorated in a blend of Balinese and Danish design, with a focus on longevity and sustainability there's always a feel of tropical holiday over it, no matter what the weather is like.